Jujutsu: A Two-stage Defense against Adversarial Patch Attacks on Deep Neural Networks: Introduction

 Patch attacks have been the subject of considerable study, and many techniques have been proposed to detect~\cite{chou2020sentinet,jha2019attribution} and mitigate~\cite{naseer2019local,rao2020adversarial,wu2020defending,hayes2018visible,xiang2020patchguard} them.
 For example, SentiNet~\cite{chou2020sentinet} detects patch attacks based on model interpretability and statistical analysis.
 LGS~\cite{naseer2019local} mitigates patch attacks by smoothing out the important features in an image based on pre-defined thresholds.
 Adversarial training has also been adopted for countering patch attacks~\cite{rao2020adversarial,wu2020defending}.
-Unfortunately, these techniques suffer from one or more of the following limitations, (1) high rate of false-positives (FPR) - unable to correctly distinguish between adversarial and benign image features~\cite{chou2020sentinet,jha2019attribution,naseer2019local,xiang2020patchguard}.
+Unfortunately, these techniques suffer from one or more of the following limitations, (1) high false-positives rates (FPR) - unable to correctly distinguish between adversarial and benign image features~\cite{chou2020sentinet,jha2019attribution,naseer2019local,xiang2020patchguard}.
 (2) poor detection performance - unable to reliably locate the region of adversarial patch~\cite{chou2020sentinet}.
-(3) low mitigation performance (i.e., the robust accuracy on adversarial examples) - unable to allow the DNNs to make correct inference on the adversarial examples as many important features are corrupted~\cite{naseer2019local,rao2020adversarial,wu2020defending,xiang2020patchguard}.
+(3) low mitigation performance (i.e., robust accuracy on adversarial examples) - unable to allow the DNNs to make correct inference on the adversarial examples as many important features are corrupted~\cite{naseer2019local,rao2020adversarial,wu2020defending,xiang2020patchguard}.

 To address the above issues, we propose \sysname\footnote{Jujutsu is a martial art whose philosophy is to manipulate the opponent's force against him- or herself rather than confronting them with one's own force.
-Our technique has a similar philosophy, and hence the name. } for both detecting \emph{and} mitigating adversarial patch attacks.
-We first outline the challenges in attack detection and attack mitigation, and also explain the main ideas to address these challenges.
+Our technique has a similar philosophy, and hence the name. } for both detecting {and} mitigating adversarial patch attacks.
+We first outline the challenges in attack detection and attack mitigation, then explain the main ideas to address them.